The Bachelor Finale Pt. 1

 When they land, they have a cute picnic with sparkling apple juice.
 Uh…after that night with his mother wine is needed.
 Lots and lots of wine.
 Peter gives a toast that their relationship is as strong as the rocks surrounding him.

-The breakup speech begins by her saying that she wants this so bad but neither of them is seeing clearly right now.
+The breakup speech begins with her saying that she wants this so bad but neither of them is seeing clearly right now.
 Madison goes on to say, “As much as we want this, I don’t know that we can, like, give each other what we need.
 “Sometimes I think being a great warrior… is knowing when to surrender”.
 And she ends her speech by saying that she’s walking away so Peter can get what he came here for.

 Clearly confused because he didn’t see it coming, Peter says, “You told me yesterday that you wanted to tell me on the tower that you did love me.
-Now, it’s like a couple days later and this conversation is happening — it makes absolutely no sense to me.” and I felt that.
+Now, it’s like a couple of days later and this conversation is happening — it makes absolutely no sense to me.” and I felt that.
 It all circles back to the fantasy suite week.
 A sad end to their relationship with bugs buzzing around their head.

 In her ride home, Madison says that she’s going to miss him forever…or will she?